Biological Pest Control Becoming The Norm

-Which is why I will start with advances in biological control of pests, seeing as I have dedicated a large part of my career to it.
+My first Dragonfli blog, so I thought I'd better start with a good one!
+Which is why I will begin discussing the great advances in the biological control of pests, seeing as I have dedicated a large part of my career towards this.

-There is no one single answer but rather a combination of factors, which I could write chapters on, but as I need to keep your attention, here is a quick summary ;
+So why are growers and gardeners turning away from traditional insecticides?
+There is no one, single, answer but rather a combination of factors, which I could write chapters on, but as I need to keep your attention, here is a quick summary:

 1. Supermarkets don’t like chemical residues on the food they sell, forcing growers to look for alternatives.

 2. The cost of bringing new chemical insecticides to the market is enormous and highly regulated.
 This reduces the development of new agrochemical products, especially in small markets such as the gardening sector, so gardeners are forced to look for other ways to control pests.

 3. Consumers are more environmentally aware and are receptive to alternatives to traditional chemical insecticides